mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap11/styling_testimonials/README.txt

 PART 3:
 In the medium screen, there will not be enough space for three-column layout.
 So, we set the large screen as a watershed line for testimonials' responsive design.
+Finally, merge the testimonial-ver2 branch into the main branch.
+Mission completed.

 ---------------------------------
 COURSE 32ND && 33RD && 34TH && 35TH